 In these grand flatware services, the place pieces, or utensils placed at each setting, were not limited to the various types of knives, forks and spoons.
 A wide range of specialized pieces, such as asparagus tongs, sardine forks, jelly knives and potato chip servers, came into being during this time.
 One could also count escargot tongs, corn holders, scrapers and butterers, paté spreaders, squab holders, lobster crackers and nut picks to an almost interminable list of new tools.
 And if one was to be worth one’s salt spoon, one had better know how to use all of them.

-Dining etiquette has been around since the time of the Egyptians, when the first written code of etiquette was introduced in The Instruction of Ptahhotep which was written during the reign of Pharaoh DjedkareIsesi in 2414-2375 BC.
-Romans followed suit, with rules about seating and beverage placement.
+Dining etiquette has been around since the time of ancient Egyptians, when the first written code of etiquette was introduced in The Instruction of Ptahhotep which was written during the reign of Pharaoh DjedkareIsesi in 2414-2375 BC.
+Romans followed suit after the ancient Egyptians, with rules about seating and beverage placement.

 As centuries passed, new rules were adopted with the introduction of new foods, new flatware utensils and the emergence of the middle or merchant class.
 This new social status impelled the people of nobility to create strictures on middle class banquets, just as sumptuary laws governed who could wear what clothing.